rubocode/wfs/introduction/index.md

 The algorithm to add two integers together is also a piece of knowledge.
 Thus a class _number_ that contains an integer and the manipulations thereof is a cluster of knowledge.

-Now we can observe that both data and algorithms are ultimately knowledge and are readily represented as data.
+We can now see clearly that both data and algorithms are ultimately knowledge and are readily represented as data.
 A _processor_ is the only thing that distinguishes between _data_ and _algotrithms_.
 For humans, everything is just knowledge.